 If you’re a frequent online shopper, set up a myFry’s account for an expedited checkout process.
-If you’re a business owner, be sure to visit on Thanksgiving, when Fry’s holds its one-day sale on “core components, networking, and cybersecurity” products.
+If you’re a business owner, be sure to visit on Thanksgiving when Fry’s holds its one-day sale on “core components, networking, and cybersecurity” products.

 The Verizon Store

-If you get chills at the thought of braving Black Friday crowds at the big-box store, skip the crush and head to the Verizon Store.
+If you get chills at the thought of braving Black Friday crowds at the big-box store, skip the rush and head to the Verizon Store.
 Although Verizon plans and products are widely available at Best Buy and other large-format retailers, the branded stores offer a host of deals that aren’t available anywhere else.

-If you’re a current Verizon customer, you probably received an email advertising exclusive device markdowns, often 50% or greater, in the run-up to Black Friday.
+If you’re a current Verizon customer, you probably received an email advertising exclusive device markdowns (often 50% or greater) in the run-up to Black Friday.
 Those deals are good online and in-store.

 Also, Black Friday is arguably the best day of the year to switch to a Verizon FiOS home Internet/TV/phone plan.
-For instance, you can get the Verizon FiOS Triple Play package for $79.99 per month for months 1 through 12 and $99.99 per month for months 13 through 24 when you sign up for a two-year contract – and Verizon will throw in a $400 prepaid card good for merchandise purchased online and in-store for your trouble.
+For instance, you can get the Verizon FiOS Triple Play package for $79.99 per month for months 1 through 12, and $99.99 per month for months 13 through 24 when you sign up for a two-year contract – and Verizon will throw in a $150 prepaid card good for merchandise purchased online and in-store for your trouble.

 The AT&T Store

-The AT&T Store‘s appeal is the same as the Verizon Store’s: similar savings, and less chaos relative to big box retailers.
-AT&T’s inventory is similar to Verizon’s, and the store offers both in-store and online-only deals that can’t be found anywhere else.
+The AT&T Store‘s appeal is the same as the Verizon Store’s: similar savings and less chaos relative to big box retailers.
+AT&T’s inventory is also similar to Verizon’s, offering both in-store and online-only deals that can’t be found anywhere else.

 Includes HDTVs, ultra HDTVs, smart TVs, LED TVs, and related accessories